questdb/coverage-demo/README.md

 # Combined Java & Rust Code Coverage Demo

+This is a demo project that goes along a
-Showcases the tools and steps needed to create a test coverage report that involves both Java and Rust code, including Rust code accessed by JUnit tests via JNI.
+[blog post](https://questdb.io/blog/rust-coverage/).
+It showcases the tools and steps needed to create a test coverage report that involves both Java and Rust code, including Rust code accessed by JUnit tests via JNI.

 The file `cover.sh` is a standalone script you can run locally to get the coverage reports, as well as publish the results to an arbitrary PR you